 The Proprietors Board recognises that due to the number of teaching spaces becoming temporarily unavailable, there will be operational disruptions in 2021.
 Our Principal, Ms Sarah Dwan, and the Senior Leadership Team have achieved a timetable that allows all subjects and classes to operate within alternative, existing spaces onsite.
 Sometimes these spaces may be smaller than what staff and students are used to, but this inconvenience is required to achieve the end goal.
 I thank everybody for their co-operation and patience while this takes place.

 This project is a significant financial investment in the ongoing development of the school.
 To continue delivering high quality builds for our staff and 1,000+ young Mercy women we rely on the contributions to the Proprietors and Building Fund.
 Property maintenance funding received from the Ministry of Education covers only a small part of such a project.
-We ask all our families to contribute to these and it is an expectation made clear at point of enrolment.
-I thank all those who contribute (over 90% of our families) and to those who have already paid this year’s contributions in full.
+We ask all our families to contribute to these.
+I thank all those who contribute (over 90% of our families) and to those who have already paid this year’s contributions.

-On behalf of the Board of Proprietors, I wish you all the best for Term 2 and beyond.
+On behalf of the Board of Proprietors, we wish you all the best for the year ahead.

 Ngā mihi maioha